Lex Machina Releases 2022 Law Firms Activity Report

 Law Firms Activity Report Webcast

-Lex Machina is hosting a webcast to discuss the report on February 18, 2021 at noon ET/9am PT with report author Rachel Bailey and Natalie Rodriguez, Assistant Managing Editor at Law360.
-Register for the event or view a recording here.
+Lex Machina is hosting a webcast to discuss the report on February 24, 2022 at noon EST (9am PST) with Natalie Rodriguez, Assistant Managing Editor for Law360 Pulse and co-host of Law360’s Supreme Court podcast, and Gloria Huang, Lex Machina’s Legal Content Associate and report author.
+Register for the event here.

 About LexisNexis Legal & Professional